-Head Coach of Olympica’s Jr. Olympic Teams, Brent has been instrumental in shaping the esteemed, ever-evoloving competitive program and philosophy perpetuated by our Olympica teammembers and staff.
+As both Head Coach of Olympica’s Jr. Olympic Teams and Generarl Program Director of Olympica’s recreational programs, Brent has been instrumental in shaping the esteemed, ever-evoloving competitive program and philosophy perpetuated by our Olympica teammembers and staff.
 Brent’s event specialties are uneven bars and vault at the highest competitive levels.
 He has been a part of the Olympica family since 2012.
 Full bio coming soon!

 Assistant Coach of Olympica’s Jr. Olympic Teams, Corrie has been part of the Olympica family since 2012 and was a high-level competitive gymnast herself for many years.
 Corrie’s event specialties are balance beam and floor exercise at the highest competitive levels.
 Full bio coming soon!